fbpx

 Angelo State University

-Angelo State University offers an online Master of Science in Applied Psychology degree.
-Each of the core classes is taught by experienced faculty members all holding a doctorate degree in the field.
-Angelo State is located in the Texas town of San Angelo and currently serves nearly 10,000 students pursuing one of its over 130 degree options.
-The applied psychology program does offer the option of taking some program courses on campus if desired.
-The program focus on helping students to solve actual problems with practical solutions in order to improve health, increase safety, improve education, enhance decision-making and promote democratic principles.
+Angelo State University offers an online Master of Science in Applied Psychology degree, with each core class taught by experienced faculty members who hold doctorate degrees in the field.
+Located in San Angelo, Texas, Angelo State serves nearly 10,000 students pursuing over 130 degree options.
+The applied psychology program also offers the flexibility of taking some courses on campus if desired.
+The program is designed to help students solve real-world problems with practical solutions, aiming to improve health, enhance safety, advance education, improve decision-making, and promote democratic principles.

 School Overview